snosscire/superninja.net/content/skills/react.md

 +++
-title = "React JavaScript library" weight = 5
+title = "React library"
+weight = 13
 [extra]
 icon = "react.png"
 +++
-All of Cention's products are built using React.
-Five years for experience building front-ends for web applications.
+Used at Cention and ICA.
+Five years of experience.